alandixon/StarkExplorer/README.md

 * Console program, calls the API library and provides results on the command line
 * GUI program, calls the API library and provides results graphically

+# Status
+A basic console program is working.

 ## Infura API key
 Stark data is fetched via the [Infura Starknet API](https://docs.infura.io/api/networks/starknet).
 I have used a [free Infura account](https://www.infura.io/pricing) that gives